 A point count is a standardized method of surveying for birds in which the observer stands at a single location for a predetermined period of time, recording all birds they see or hear.
 The time period may be broken into smaller intervals, and birds are often grouped by their distance from the observer.
 Breeding evidence or other variables may also be recorded.

-Point counts are used by projects such as breeding bird atlases, the Ontario Forest Bird Monitoring Program, and the American Woodcock Singing Ground Survey
+Point counts are used by projects such as breeding bird atlases, the Ontario Forest Bird Monitoring Program, and the American Woodcock Singing Ground Survey.

-Species-specific Surveys:
+Individual Surveys:

-Species-specific surveys are used for programs such as the Nocturnal Owl Survey, the Canadian Nightjar Survey, and some breeding bird atlas special surveys.
+Individual surveys are used for programs such as the Nocturnal Owl Survey, the Canadian Nightjar Survey, and some breeding bird atlas special surveys.

 Next section: Selecting a Location